KaustubhDamania/LazyGit/README.md

 # LazyGit

-A Shell Script which adds, commits and pushes to the remote repository, all with one click!
+A Bash Script which adds, commits and pushes to the remote repository, all with one click!

 To execute this script: